telefonicaid/fiware-cygnus/doc/quick_start_guide.md

 ```

 ##Further reading
 This Quick Start Guide is just an initial approach to Cygnus.
-In order to understand all its power and how to play with sinks persisting data in real third-party storages, please refer to the [Cygnus GitHub](https://github.com/telefonicaid/fiware-connectors), `flume/` section.
+In order to understand all its power and how to play with sinks persisting data in real third-party storages, please refer to the [Cygnus GitHub](https://github.com/telefonicaid/fiware-connectors) repository.

 Of special interest are: